Nicolejacobus/website/index.markdown

     I primarily work as a project/production manager and producer in live events and immersive experiences, as well as for YouTube.
 I also perform, create prints, and communicate science - by commission and on a freelance basis.<br><br>

-    Outside of work, you can find me training aerial silks, volunteering with community organisations, or teaching myself the accordion.<br><br>
+    Outside of work, you can find me learning aerial silks, volunteering with community organisations, or teaching myself the accordion.<br><br>

 <a href="mailto:hinicole@jacobus.org">Get in touch</a> to find out more about my work or get me involved in your projects.
 I'm always open to discussing new opportunities.
   </div>